Samuel-Lawson/PixelGolf/readme.md

 Welcome to the Pixel Golf repository.

-This is a group project developed by students at the Fallibroome Academy as part of The Hayton Academy.
+This is a group project developed by students at the Fallibroome Academy.

 Getting started
 ----